 On my table, I used black candlesticks and black lanterns but kept the candles all white.

-And there you have my Halloween table setting ideas!
+So, there you have my black and white Halloween table setting ideas!

 Now, let’s continue with the rest of the fall tablescapes…

 If you’re following along in order, Celebrate and Decorate is next on the list.
 Chloe always decorates the most gorgeous tables and I’m sure you’ll love her latest one.
 Also, please be sure to visit the rest of the blogs listed below for more fall and Halloween table setting ideas!

 What kind of table setting ideas are you planning this fall?